 Once we had the details of the program established, we helped name the program, designed an identity and strategic communications program.

 Finally, with the launch of the program, we executed several aspects of the campaign to elevate the message and the product to existing customers, distributors and prospects as well.

 The initial reaction when we launched DriveShield was disbelief.
 No one who works in the harsh conditions of the oilfield could believe that SPOC was willing to warranty their products, even against lightning strikes.

-It proved to be a significant advantage and in the first eight months of the program, SPOC sold more than $100,000 in new warranties.
+It proved to be a significant advantage and in the first six months of the program, SPOC sold more than $100,000 in new warranties.